ssephillip/newsleak-docker/README.md

 # newsleak-docker

-Docker configuration to run new/s/leak
+Docker configuration to run the new, extended version of new/s/leak that resulted from my BA thesis.

 ## Installation